 This street plan ensures that all of our priorities listed above have sufficient space.

-• ROLL ZONE The west-bound lane and northern bike lane is exclusively dedicated to bicycles, skateboards, scooters, skates and other non-motorized wheeled activities
+ROLL ZONE The west-bound lane and northern bike lane is exclusively dedicated to bicycles, skateboards, scooters, skates and other non-motorized wheeled activities

-• STROLL ZONE The center turn lane is dedicated to pedestrians, strollers and pups.
+STROLL ZONE The center turn lane is dedicated to pedestrians, strollers and pups.

-• ACTIVITY ZONE The east-bound traffic lane and southern bike lane will be reserved for all of our free community activities.
+ACTIVITY ZONE The east-bound traffic lane and southern bike lane will be reserved for all of our free community activities.

-Produced by @Magnolia Skate Shop and sponsored by our friends at @Dickies, the Open Streets Skate Jam on Blocks 2 & 3 (Magnolia Avenue from Hurley to Fairmount) is one of the most exciting parts of Open Streets.
+BRING YOUR BOARD TO THE OPEN STREETS SKATE JAM ON BLOCK 3 Produced by Magnolia Skate Shop, the Open Streets Skate Jam on Block 3 (Magnolia Avenue from 7th Avenue to Fairmount Avenue) is one of the most exciting parts of Open Streets.
 Bring your board to ride the ramps - skaters of all ages and abilities are welcomed.
 OR hangout as a spectator and watch the tricks, flips, and kicks of the Open Streets Skate Jam!

-Fort Worth Bike Sharing, Fort Worth Critical Mass, and expert cyclists like Elisabet Westbye are setting up a fun bike activities course on Block 12 near The Boiled Owl!
+BIKE RODEO ON BLOCK 12 Trinity Metro Bikes, Fort Worth Critical Mass, and expert cyclists like longtime friend Elisabet Westbye typically set up fun bike activities course on Block 12 near The Boiled Owl!
 Join us for riding fun, bike safety training, and free bike gear giveaways!
+Our 2025 plan hopes to reactivate this block

+RIDE THE ROLL ZONE ON YOUR BIKE, SCOOTER, SKATEBOARD, ROLLER SKATES, OR OTHER WHEELED-FUN!
 The entire westbound travel lane of Magnolia Avenue is dedicated to rolling fun of all types such as scooters, skateboards, rollerblades, roller-skates, bicycles, and more!
 Move up and down Magnolia Avenue without a car in sight.
 The street belongs to you on Open Streets day!

 OPEN STREETS SKATE JAM